England’s Coastal Flowers (admire their beauty from afar!)

 How to Grow Your Own Coastal Flowers

-If you live near the sea and want to grow coastal flowers, RHS has a list of suitable plants, best used with windbreaks (woven willow or hazel alternatives are good).
+If you wish to grow coastal flowers, RHS has a list of suitable plants, best used with windbreaks (woven willow or hazel alternatives are good).
 Walls or fences are great, as they can increase turbulence.